raystack/optimus/README.md

 Discover why users choose Optimus as their main data transformation tool.

 * **Warehouse management:** Optimus allows you to create and manage your data warehouse tables and views through YAML based configuration.
-* **Scheduling:** Optimus provides an easy way to schedule your SQL transformation through a YAML based configuration.
+* **Scheduling:** Optimus provides an efficient way to schedule your SQL transformation through a YAML based configuration.
 * **Automatic dependency resolution:** Optimus parses your data transformation queries and builds a dependency graphs automaticaly instead of users defining their source and taget dependencies in DAGs.
 * **Dry runs:** Before SQL query is scheduled for transformation, during deployment query will be dry-run to make sure it passes basic sanity checks.
 * **Powerful templating:** Optimus provides query compile time templating with variables, loop, if statements, macros, etc for allowing users to write complex tranformation logic.